Hanaffi/Movie-App/README.md

 ## Todo

   1. Movie and TV Show Search With Auto Complete
-  2. Display Info and Reviews for Movies
+  2. Display Info and Reviews for TV Shows
   3. Display TV Shows Airing on Each Day at the Top of TV Shows Component
   4. Adding Trailers